Mothership357/e-Bundle-Court-Bundling-Software/README.md

 ## Features:

- Only runs locally on machine, within your browser.
+ Runs locally on machine, within your browser.

  Paginates and provides index in seconds, saving time.
 The index hyperlinks to documents within the Bundle.